-If a reporting AP reports an AP affiliated with an MLD in a Reduced Neighbor Report element with the MLD Parameters subfield present in the TBTT Information field for that AP, then the reporting AP shall set the MLD ID, the link ID, and the BSS Parameters Change Count subfields as described in 9.4.2.170.2 (Neighbor AP Information field).
-If an AP is affiliated with an AP MLD, it shall not have a BSSID index set to 255.
+If a reporting AP reports an AP affiliated with an MLD in a Reduced Neighbor Report element with the MLD Parameters subfield present in the TBTT Information field for that AP, then the reporting AP shall set the MLD ID, the Link ID (#11409, #11552)), and the BSS Parameters Change Count subfields as described in 9.4.2.170.2 (Neighbor AP Information field).
+The MLD ID of an AP MLD shall not be set to 255 and an AP affiliated with an AP MLD shall not have a BSSID index set to 255. (#10412, #10484, #11726)

 NOTE—The MLD ID subfield in the Reduced Neighbor Report element is used to determine the AP MLD with which the reported AP is affiliated, especially when multiple AP MLDs are reported in the same frame.

 The TBTT offset between two APs affiliated with the same AP MLD shall never be larger than 254 TUs.
-An AP affiliated with an AP MLD shall not set the Neighbor AP TBTT Offset subfield to 255 for an AP affiliated with the same AP MLD, except under the rules defined in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting).
+An AP affiliated with an AP MLD shall not have the Neighbor AP TBTT Offset subfield set to 255 for an AP affiliated with the same AP MLD, except under the rules defined in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting). (#13980)